You are here

 - United States Supreme Court Records & Briefs: 1930 to present

 Most of the materials for New York State are shelved on stack level 3, arranged basically as follows: statutes, court reports, treatises.
 New York case-finding materials and McKinney's Forms are located on stack level 3 as well.
 This collection includes the following materials: McKinney's and CLS, and all New York digests and encyclopedias.
-A second set of McKinney's is located at the Circulation Desk.
+CLS is located behind the Circulation Desk.

 The Legislative Documents Series and the New York Court of Appeals records and briefs are part of the microform collection.

 The Rules and Regulations of the State of New York (NYCRR) are on reserve at the Circulation Desk.

 Periodicals published from 2002 to the present are shelved on stack level 1, with periodicals published before then stored offsite.
 Selected early or important modern law reviews and current bar journals are also in the microform collection.
 These legal periodical databases are available to current Pace University students, faculty, and staff:

 - Legal Source, includes full text of 870 legal periodical and newspapers;